 U.S. News and World Report

-For the seventh consecutive year, Saint Vincent College has been ranked in the first tier of National Liberal Arts Colleges in the 2017 edition of U.S. News & World Report’s Best Colleges Guidebook.
-See www.usnews.com for more information.
+For the eighth consecutive year, Saint Vincent College has been ranked in the first tier of National Liberal Arts Colleges in the 2018 edition of U.S. News & World Report’s Best Colleges Guidebook.
+See www.usnews.com/colleges for more information.